-International Association of Karate Ashiharakyokai is a separate and distinct ASSOCIATION started and developed by organizations and clubs, whiches are wishing to continue the Way of late Kancho Hideyuki Ashihara.
+International Association of Karate Ashiharakyokai is a separate and distinct ASSOCIATION started and developed by organizations and clubs that wish to continue the Way of late Kancho Hideyuki Ashihara.

 Ashihara karate was developed after much contemplation by the late Grand master Hideyuki Ashihara, and several changes were brought to the kyokushin style, as well as a complete emphasis on self-defence.
 This change has also been influenced by Street Fight Karate and Ju-Jutsu Evasive Techniques, leading to the development of Ashihara's own Fighting Kata's and Sabaki principles.
 The name change was brought forward from Japan, where the late Kancho Hideyuki Ashihara, former Shihan (master instructor) of kyokushin, decided to name this school of thoughts"Ashiharakaikan".
 This was done with the full approval of his many students and branch chiefs throughout the world.